drixindustries/Rug-Killer-On-Solana/replit.md

   - Removed commented-out code blocks
   - Streamlined logging for clean production logs
 - Codebase is now GitHub-ready and production-ready
+- Added quick links to AXiom, Padre, and GMGN bots in both Telegram and Discord bot responses for easy cross-platform analysis

 ## System Architecture